-We may seek orphan drug designation for TC-210, TC-110 and some or all of our other future product candidates in specific orphan indications in which there is a medically plausible basis for the use of these products, including MPM and cholangial carcinoma.
+We have applied for orphan drug designation for the treatment of malignant mesothelioma with TC-210 and we may seek orphan drug designation for TC-210, TC-110 and some or all of our other future product candidates in additional orphan indications in which there is a medically plausible basis for the use of these products, including cholangiocarcinoma.
 Even when we obtain orphan drug designation, exclusive marketing rights in the United States may be limited if we seek licensure for an indication broader than the orphan designated indication and may be lost if the FDA later determines that the request for designation was materially defective or if the manufacturer is unable to assure sufficient quantities of the product to meet the needs of patients with the rare disease or condition.
 In addition, although we intend to seek orphan drug designation for other product candidates, we may never receive such designations.